 AP® Physics 1 Equation and Formula Sheet

-In any case, a student must be able to apply the equations and information provided in the AP Physics 1 formula sheet to scenarios presented in the multiple-choice and free-response sections of the AP Physics 1 exam.
-Below, you will find everything you need to know about the information provided on the AP Physics 1 equation sheet:
+You must be able to apply the equations and information provided to scenarios presented in the multiple-choice (MCQ) and free-response question (FRQ) sections of the AP Physics 1 exam.

-The AP Physics 1 equation sheet provides students with critical information necessary for success on the AP Physics 1 exam.
-The sheet includes the major equations used in each unit, the trigonometric functions used in the course, and other related constants, conversion factors, unit symbols, and prefixes.
-At first glance, a student might be overwhelmed by the AP Physics 1 formula sheet.
-However, the main purpose of the sheet is to provide an organized array of AP Physics 1 equations so that a student does not need to memorize everything.
+The AP Physics 1 equation sheet provides the critical information necessary for success on the AP Physics 1 exam.
+The reference guide includes the major equations used in each unit, the trigonometric functions used in the course, and other related constants, conversion factors, unit symbols, and prefixes.
+The main purpose of the sheet is to provide an organized array of AP Physics 1 equations so that you do not need to memorize everything.

 Constants and conversion factors